bhecquet/seleniumRobot/doc/chap5_Development.md

 - debug maven integration tests: use `-Dmaven.failsafe.debug=true`.
 Refer to failsafe plugin documentation for details
 - display / do not display driver logs (they can be quite big).
 This corresponds to the d option of seleniumRobot: `-DseleniumRobot.debug=driver` or `-DseleniumRobot.debug=none`

+**Test in Internet Explorer**: Beware to unckeck "Display intranet sites in compatibility mode".
+Else, integration tests with Internet Explorer will fail

 ### 4 Deploy ###
 Unzip this file to any folder.